funiq-lab/xagents/README_EN.md

 **XAgents** is a cross-platform desktop application that centralizes multiple AI coding tools (VSCode, Cursor, Claude Code, Codex, etc.) for project organization, session tracking, and process monitoring.

+## Why I Built This?

+During my daily development work, I frequently need to use different AI tools (Cursor, Claude, VSCode, etc.) across multiple projects simultaneously.
+Each tool spawns numerous windows, and switching between them often leaves me dizzy and confused—it's hard to quickly locate the project window I'm looking for.

+To solve this pain point, I created XAgents, which:
+- Centralizes management of all projects and their corresponding tool sessions
+- Enables one-click quick switching to any project window
+- Monitors the running status of each tool in real-time
+- Prevents duplicate opening of the same project

+If this tool helps you too, please consider giving it a **Star ⭐️** to show your support!

 ## Core Features
 - **Centralized Project Management**: Create, edit, and delete projects with grouping, tagging, and multi-criteria filtering.
 - **One-Click Tool Launch**: Command-level launch plus window switching for VSCode, Cursor, Claude Code, and Codex to avoid duplicate instances.